csi410-fall-2016/Administation/README.md

 As described in the grading section above, I intend to curve the grades and reward hard work.
 If you cheat on any assignment or exam, you will harm those students who work hard for their place on the curve.
-I will have no mercy on you.
 If you have a tendency to cheat in your classes, you should drop this course now.

 1. Cheating in an exam will result in an E grade for the course.
    Further, the students involved will be referred to the Dean’s